Check out the possibilities. Need a visa to enter Croatia? Sign up for the invitation letter in MyEPDIC17.

 Amadria Park beach resort GPS: N 43°42´00´ E 15°53´20´

 Since April 1, 2013, the Republic of Croatia has been applying the European Union’s Common Visa Policy.
 All EU/EEA citizens can enter Croatia with a valid ID or passport.
 According to the decision of the Government of the Republic of Croatia, all aliens who are holders of valid Schengen documents, as well as national visas and residence permits of Bulgaria, Cyprus, and Romania do not require an additional (Croatian) visa for Croatia.
 Important official information on visa issues is given at the website of the Ministry of Foreign and European Affairs of the Republic of Croatia.
 For bona fide participants who need visa to enter Croatia, the Organizing Committee of the EPDIC17 will provide the necessary attestation to facilitate the application process.
 Letter of invitation can be requested in MyEPDIC17.
-Any problems during the visa application process, after all documentation has been provided, can be reported to the Organizing Committee at firstname.lastname@example.org for further assistance.
+The letter of invitation can only be issued to participants who have paid the conference registration fee.
+Any problems during the visa application process, after all documentation has been provided, can be reported to the Organizing Committee at email@example.com for further assistance.